-First and foremost, rule out medical conditions, like urinary tract infections, or kidney disease.
-I know it seems like an expensive way to curb your cat’s peeing, but if there is a medical issue you’ll want to address it right away before it progresses.
+First and foremost, rule out medical issues, like urinary tract infections or kidney disease.
+I know it seems like an expensive way to curb your cat’s peeing, but if there is a medical problem, you’ll want to address it right away before it progresses.

 I always recommend pet insurance for this very reason.
 You never want to make the choice between sacrificing your pet’s health care for the sake of finances.
 I have literally saved tens of thousands of dollars by purchasing pet insurance.
 Here’s the pet insurance I use.